Rich Americans activate New Zealand pandemic escape plans

 Some Silicon Valley denizens have already made the move to New Zealand as the pandemic has escalated.
 On March 12, Mihai Dinulescu decided to pull the plug on the cryptocurrency startup he was launching to flee to the remote country.
 “My fear was it was now or never as I thought they might start closing borders,” said Dinulescu, 34.
 “I had this very gripping feeling that we needed to go.”

 Dinulescu packed his bags and left his furniture, television, paintings and other belongings with friends.
 He bought the earliest plane ticket available and within 12 hours the Harvard University alum and his wife were on a 7 a.m. flight bound for Auckland.
-In San Francisco, “the entire international section of the airport was empty-except for one flight to New Zealand,” Dinulescu said.
+In San Francisco, “the entire international section of the airport was empty — except for one flight to New Zealand,” Dinulescu said.
 “In a time when pretty much all planes were running on a third occupancy, this thing was booked solid.”

 Four days later, New Zealand closed its borders to foreign travelers, which could thwart some refugee travel plans.
 Dinulescu said he has connected with about 10 people in New Zealand who made the jump before the shutdown, but “a lot of venture capital people I know were not afraid enough in time for the border close,” Dinulescu said.
 “And now they can’t get in.”
 After the shutdown was announced, however, local press reported a slight increase in private plane landings in the country.